Find Affordable College Courses

 Troy, AL

-Troy University ranked #11 on this year’s Most Popular Communication & Journalism Master’s Degree Schools in the Southeast Region list.
-Located in the remote town of Troy, TROY is a public college with a large student population.
+With a ranking of #11, Troy University did quite well on this year’s most popular schools for communication and journalism students working on their master’s degree.
+Located in the remote town of Troy, TROY is a public college with a fairly large student population.

 Women make up 73% of the communication and journalism majors at the school.

-Queens University of Charlotte landed the #12 spot in the 2023 rankings for the most popular master’s degree communication and journalism programs.
-Located in the large city of Charlotte, Queens is a private not-for-profit school with a small student population.
+Queens University of Charlotte came in at #12 in this year’s edition of the Most Popular Communication & Journalism Master’s Degree Schools in the Southeast Region ranking.
+Located in the large city of Charlotte, Queens is a private not-for-profit college with a small student population.

 Of the 48 students majoring in communication and journalism at Queens, 29% are male and 71% are female.